-Leading the "Iron-Man" Way: Story of the "D" leaders.
+The Iron-Man's Way: Story of the "D" leaders.

-However, just as the movie unfolds, when ”bad days” came, Iron-Man type of leader could be irritating as they allow 'short-cuts' as long as result is there, becoming aggressive and impatient, bossy and not willing to listen, taking too-much risk that might sacrifice others, abusive with their authority, overcompetitive and lost their 'feet-on-the-ground', and didn't have enough patience to see complexity over the matters that might led into wrong decisions and jeopardize matters.
-In Avengers franchise, it was the unwillingness of Iron Man to listen to his fellow leader (Captain America) was the trigger behind the "Civil War" episode.
+However, just as the movie unfolds, when ”bad days” came, Iron-Man type of leader could be irritating as they allow 'short-cuts' as long as the result is there, becoming aggressive and impatient, bossy and not willing to listen, taking a too-much risk that might sacrifice others, abusive with their authority, over-competitive and lost their 'feet-on-the-ground', and didn't have enough patience to see complexity over the matters that might lead into wrong decisions and jeopardize matters.
+In the Avengers franchise, it was the unwillingness of Iron Man to listen to his fellow leader (Captain America) that was the trigger behind the "Civil War" episode.
 Iron-Man was also the one who decided to attack Thanos in his home planet for its surprise element, yet split the One-Avengers force as the Earth lost the "Infinity War" episode.
 So, if you think you are a "D" type of a Leader, here is a simple to-do list to bring the best out of your style:

-Energise others with your Winning Confidence.
+Energize others with your Winning Confidence.

 Decision, Decision, Decision.